sl3yE/Zero-E/README.md

 </p>

 # Description
 Host discovery and service enumeration are part of every network pentest and routine network check.
-It's relatively straightforward, and we could all probably do it in our sleep (you will be with this tool).
+It's relatively straightforward, and some could probably do it while sleeping (you will be with this tool).
 But ensuring thoroughness and accuracy while maximizing efficiency is a tedious process that requires attentiveness.
 Zero-E (z0e) aims to automate this process in a fire-and-forget manner to free up your attention, enabling you to work on other things and save valuable time.
 It uses a thoughtful, extensively-tested methodology that balances thoroughness, accuracy, and efficiency.
 Among many other functions, it generates multiple files for various analysis purposes and easy post-scan target acquisition.

 Zero in on your environment with zero experience required, taking you from zero to elite-- ...ok you get it.
 It's zero effort, zero error network enumeration made e-z.
 So embrace your inner script kiddie, sit back in your reclining ergonomic chair, and take a nap while Zero-E does your work for you.